-If the landlord does not fix the problems you tell them about, you can stop paying rent they're fixed, or you can pay for repairs and then deduct the expenses from future rents.
+If the landlord does not fix the problems you tell them about, you can stop paying rent until the problems are fixed, or you can pay for repairs and then deduct the expenses from future rents.

 As a tenant you have a responsibility to maintain some things, such as not damaging any part of the building, and keeping the home clean and sanitary.